abhi211199/E2Etesting/README.md

   By now, the code may be running in localhost:3000, using `window.__coverage__` in browser Developer tools console will fetch the instrumented code.
  ## Steps to find code coverage
  - Make sure that the Express server is running!
- - Open a new terminal. `npx run cypress` will open the Cypress dashboard contatining all the unit tests!
+ - Open a new terminal. `npx cypress open` will open the Cypress dashboard contatining all the unit tests!
 The tests can be executed individually or in a sequence.
  - Once the tests are executed, the code coverage report can be found at `E2Etesting/todo/coverage/lcov-report/index.html`